 - Vomiting or Nausea

-If you’re experiencing any signs above, see your cardiologist or a heart doctor in NYC.
+If you’re experiencing any signs above, see your cardiologist in NYC or your local heart doctor immediately.

 Prevent Stroke First